Cekec50/The-Genius-Square-Python/README.md

 # The Genius Square

 This project is a Python-based implementation of the board game "The Genius Square".
 It features a graphical user interface (GUI) and includes AI algorithms to solve the puzzle, allowing for both player versus player and player versus AI gameplay.
-This was developed as a Bachelor's Thesis Project.
+This project was developed as a Bachelor's Thesis Project at the University of Belgrade, School of Electrical Engineering.

 ## Overview